The Equality Act: What Transgender People Need to Know

 What would the Equality Act do?

-The Equality Act prohibits discrimination based on an individual’s sexual orientation or gender identity in employment, housing, credit, education, jury service, federally-funded programs (including health care), and businesses that serve the public.
+The Equality Act prohibits discrimination based on an individual’s gender identity or sexual orientation in employment, housing, credit, education, jury service, federally-funded programs (including health care), and businesses that serve the public.
 It will also prohibit discrimination against women and girls in public accommodations for the first time in federal law.

 Finally, the bill expands the list of protected places of public accommodations to include retail stores, transportation services like airports, taxis and bus stations, and service providers like accountants, for all groups covered.

-To do this, The Equality Act would amend several crucial pieces of civil rights legislation — such as the Civil Rights Act of 1964 and the Fair Housing Act of 1968 — to clearly prohibit sexual orientation and gender identity discrimination.
+To do this, The Equality Act would amend several crucial pieces of civil rights legislation — such as the Civil Rights Act of 1964 and the Fair Housing Act of 1968 — to clearly prohibit gender identity and sexual orientation discrimination.
 This would prohibit discrimination against LGBTQ people in the same way these laws already prohibit discrimination on the basis of race, sex, religion, and national origin.

 The impact of The Equality Act would be slightly different in each area of a person’s life it covers — from work to schools to housing to health care.
 So let’s break down each issue: